Syedaaneesa/home-improvement/README.md

 This project was entirely **designed, developed, and deployed** by me.
 Key efforts include:
-Created custom Elementor sections tailored to the project’s unique requirements
+Developed custom Elementor sections aligned with the project’s specific requirements

-Refined CSS to achieve precise visual alignment and maintain consistent styling site-wide
+Fine-tuned CSS to ensure precise layout alignment and consistent styling across the site

-Optimized images to improve loading speed and overall performance.
+Optimized images to enhance load times and overall performance

-Configured and troubleshot plugins to maintain smooth, reliable functionality.
+Configured and troubleshot plugins to ensure stable, reliable functionality

-Ensured complete responsiveness on all devices and screen sizes.
+Delivered full responsiveness across all devices and screen sizes

-Applied SEO best practices and added essential meta tags to boost search visibility.
+Implemented SEO best practices with essential meta tags to improve search visibility
 ---

 ## 🌐 Live Project